lgonzal6/pa_rep_twitter/README.md

-# pa_rep_twitter
-NLP analysis of tweets from PA's representatives
+# Analysis of tweets from US House of Representative from Pennsylvania

+NLP analysis was conducted on three seperate notebooks and includes the following:
+- EDA
+- Sentiment analysis
+- Topic modeling